 - Optional: If you want to add a handle loop for easy storage when not in use, cut a piece of twill tape.
 Insert it in the opening to form a loop.
 Pin in place.

 - Sew shut.
 Reinforce the opening with more than one stitch.
-(I scooted my sewing machine all the over to the edge of the table and asked my husband to hold the rice tube while I sewed the opening shut.)
+(I moved my sewing machine all the over to the edge of the table and asked my husband to hold the rice filled tube while I sewed the opening shut.)

 Note: I store mine hanging on a hook in my laundry room when not in use.